World History

 Social Science Department

-Mr. Erik Hernandez - Department Chair, U.S. History, World History
+Mr. Erik Hernandez - Department Chair, U.S. History and World History

-Ms. Megan Keegan - Government & Economics, World History
+Ms. Megan Keegan - Government/Economics and World History